ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-12-SQL-Server-On-Container.md

 # Coming up

-The failover mecanisme for now is relying on tke Kubernetes controllers such as Deployments and ReplicaSets which are  not application aware components therefor Microsoft is working on SQL Always On Availability Groups in AKS (in Preview).
+The failover mechanism for now is relying on the Kubernetes controllers such as Deployments and ReplicaSets which are  not application aware components therefor Microsoft is working on SQL Always On Availability Groups in AKS (in Preview).